 Permabond’s TA46XX adhesive range is well-known and very popular for its ability to bond low surface energy plastics such as polypropylene, polyethylene, and PTFE, but Permabond adhesives for polyolefins are also great on rubber, PET, PEEK, and even acetal (POM)!

 Rubber bonding with TA4610s and TA4630s

 This picture shows rubber RIPPING APART (substrate failure) rather than bond failure (where the adhesive would come away from either of the substrate materials without damaging the surface.
 This is neoprene rubber bonded with Permabond TA4611 to polypropylene with no surface preparation.

 Rubber is often a tricky material to bond.
 Typically we would only recommend Permabond cyanoacrylates for this task, but limitations include gap fill ability, underwater durability, and also difficulty in spreading over a large surface area.
-Now all these problems can be solved by bonding rubbers with the TA46XX range instead:
+Now all these problems can be solved simply bond rubber with the TA46XX range instead:

 - Excellent environmental durability – good resistance to water

 - Can be spread over large areas (low-odour TA4631 can be considered for better worker comfort)